entropyxyz/entropy-docs/docs/basics/quickstart.md

     yarn
     ```

-    This pull in the necessary packages and builds the CLI locally.
+    This pulls in the necessary packages and builds the CLI locally.

 1. Run the CLI using `yarn`: